-Revised Code Sec.
-2103.021 provides that the spouse of such grantee has a continued right to a dower interest when such grantee conveys to a bona fide purchaser only if "such spouse, prior to the recording of such conveyance by such grantee to said purchaser, has recorded in the office of the recorder of the county in which the land is situated, an affidavit describing such land and setting forth the nature of such spouse's interest in such land, and if no other instrument containing a description of such lands has been recorded in the office of the recorder of the county in which the land is situated which puts upon inquiry any person dealing with such land that a spouse of such grantee would have a dower interest in such land."
+No, where the conveyance from such grantee is to a bona fide purchaser, unless an instrument has been filed by the claiming spouse of such grantee in accordance with Ohio Revised Code Section 2103.021 and if no other instrument containing a description of such real property has been recorded in the office of the recorder of the county in which the real property is situated which puts upon inquiry any person dealing with such real property that a spouse of such grantee would have a dower interest in such real property.
+Comment E: Ohio Revised Code Section 2103.021 provides that the spouse of such grantee has a continued right to a dower interest when such grantee conveys to a bona fide purchaser only if "such spouse, prior to the recording of such conveyance by such grantee to said purchaser, has recorded in the office of the recorder of the county in which the land is situated, an affidavit describing such land and setting forth the nature of such spouse's interest in such land" and if "no other instrument containing a description of such land has been recorded in the office of the recorder of the situated which puts upon inquiry any person dealing with such land that a spouse of such grantee would have a dower interest in such land."
 This statute does not purport to cover conveyances to persons who do not qualify as bona fide purchasers.

-Problem F:

-What words on an instrument of conveyance are sufficient to indicate that two persons are married to each other?
+Problem F: What words on an instrument of conveyance are sufficient to indicate that two persons are married to each other?
 Standard F:

 The descriptive words, "husband and wife," "a married couple," "husband and husband," "wife and wife," or any similar language indicating that two persons are married to each other, regardless of the state in which their union was legally created, shall be sufficient to establish their marital status as married, or as married to one another.

-(Effective as amended April 27, 2018; prior amendment effective as amended November 14, 1992; prior amendment effective May 20, 1965; prior conflicting standard effective November 17, 1956)

-3.7 CONVEYANCES-DATES: OMISSIONS AND INCONSISTENCIES

-Shall errors or omissions in the dates of a conveyance or other instrument affecting title, in themselves, impair marketability?
+(Amended April 27, 2018; amended November 14, 1992; amended May 20, 1965; prior conflicting standard effective November 17, 1956) 3.7 CONVEYANCES - DATES: OMISSIONS AND INCONSISTENCIES Problem A: Shall errors or omissions in the dates of a conveyance or other instrument affecting title, in themselves, impair marketability?
+Standard A:

-Even if the date of execution is of peculiar significance an undated instrument will be presumed to have been timely executed if the dates of acknowledgment and recordation, and other circumstances of record, support that presumption.
+Comment A: Even if the date of execution is of peculiar significance an undated instrument will be presumed to have been timely executed if the dates of acknowledgment and recordation, and other circumstances of record, support that presumption.
 Inconsistencies in recitals or indications of dates, as between dates of execution, attestation, acknowledgment or recordation, do not, in themselves, impair marketability.
 Absent a peculiar significance of one of the dates, a proper sequence of formalities will be presumed notwithstanding such inconsistencies.

-(Effective as amended and supplemented November 12, 1960; originally effective November 1, 1952)

-3.8 CONVEYANCES-VARIANCE OF NAME

-When shall a variance between the name of the grantor in a deed and the name of the grantee in the next preceding deed be considered a defect of title?
+(Amended and supplemented November 12, 1960; originally effective November 1, 1952) 3.8 CONVEYANCES - VARIANCE OF NAME Problem A: When shall a variance between the name of the grantor in a deed and the name of the grantee in the next preceding deed be considered a defect of title?
+Standard A: